cyhsuTN/scLR/README.md

 _ sig.bntest. (default = 0.01) Under what significance level, the LR pairs will be tested by a bivariate noraml test.

 Version 0.9.4:\
+a.
 Correct an error when setting impute.miss.celltype = 0.

 Version 0.9.3:\
-Add parameters
+a.
+Add parameters\
 _ normalization.
 Perform normalization within each cell type (normalization = "ByCT") or for all cell types together (normalization = "ByALL").
 _ rhos.
 Estimate correlation coefficient for statistically significant lr pair (rhos = "est").
 _ impute.miss.celltype.
 Impute NA columns for missing cell types of replicates.